varnishcache/varnish-cache/doc/sphinx/reference/vcl_var.rst

 methods and "client" which covers the rest, except `vcl_init` and `vcl_fini`.

-When setting a variable, the right hand side of the equalsign must have the variables type, you cannot assign a STRING to a variable of type NUMBER, even if the string is `"42"`.
+When setting a variable, the right hand side of the equal sign must have the variables type, you cannot assign a STRING to a variable of type NUMBER, even if the string is `"42"`.
 (Explicit conversion functions can be found in